-- Completing Step 9 of Alcoholics Anonymous (AA) or Narcotics Anonymous (NA): If you are working through the 12 steps, you will eventually reach Step 9, which entails apologizing to those you have hurt and making amends.
+If you are working through the 12 steps, you will eventually reach Step 9, which entails apologizing to those you have hurt and making amends.
 If you aren’t in a 12-step program, figure out other ways to atone for your mistakes.
 This could include paying people back after stealing money, getting a car fixed, paying legal fees, etc.

-- Going to couples or family therapy: Couples counseling and family therapy focus on repairing dysfunctional relationships and improving communication and conflict resolution skills.
+Couples counseling and family therapy focus on repairing dysfunctional relationships and improving communication and conflict resolution skills.
 This is a good start for your most serious relationships.

-- Taking responsibility for your actions: This is a big one.
+This is a big one.
 Acknowledging your mistakes of the past is part of the 12-step program.
 Make the rounds, visit those you’ve wronged, make sincere apologies, and ask for forgiveness from those you care about.

-- Keeping a journal: Sometimes confessing the mistakes you made while abusing substances will hurt your loved one even further.
+Sometimes confessing the mistakes you made while abusing substances will hurt your loved one even further.
 You might not want to disclose details that can cause pain and suffering, and you may also need an outlet for your emotions.
 Keeping a journal allows you to write down things you might not want to say to your friend or family member.

-- Staying active in the lives of your loved ones: Be an active participant in the lives of your children, spouse, and other loved ones.
+Be an active participant in the lives of your children, spouse, and other loved ones.
 Take interest in their hobbies and pursuits, and offer support and encouragement.
 Spend quality time with them.
 Take long walks.
 Talk candidly.
 Open up to them like never before.
 It’ll take time but the reward is immeasurable.

-How to Repair Broken Relationships in Recovery – It’s Not Going to be Easy
+How to Repair Broken Relationships in Recovery

-Since everyone knows that in reality, it’s hard to fix a relationship, remember that some friends night not warm immediately to the idea of having you back in their life.
+Since everyone knows that in reality, it’s hard to fix a relationship, remember that some friends might not warm immediately to the idea of having you back in their life.
 Don’t take it personally.
 They might only know the old you, the person living with addiction.
 You’re a different person now.

 If your friend or loved one doesn’t want to meet face-to-face, try calling them.
 If that doesn’t work, try writing a letter or sending an email to initiate contact.
 Perhaps even reach out to them on social media.
 If you receive an encouraging response of any kind, continue the conversation until you feel it’s right to suggest meeting up to apologize and make amends.
 If not, give your loved one time to process the information and wait until they’re ready to connect with you.

-Regaining trust after an addiction takes time.
-People who suffer from substance abuse are often unreliable, break promises, and neglect responsibilities.
+Regaining trust after addiction takes time.
+People who suffer from substance abuse are often unreliable, break promises and neglect responsibilities.
 Don’t become angry or frustrated if your loved one is hesitant to trust you.
 In some cases, the damage may be too severe to fix, and you may need to learn to accept that.